Glycerophospholipid: Examples

 There are many other phospholipids, some of which are glycolipids.
 The glycolipids include phosphatidyl sugars where the alcohol functional group is part of a carbohydrate.
 Phosphatidyl sugars are present in plants and certain microorganisms.
 A carbohydrate is very hydrophilic due to the large number of hydroxyl groups present.

 Uses

 Functions and use in membranes

-Glycerophospholipid are the main structural component of biological membranes.
+Glycerophospholipids are the main structural component of biological membranes.
 Their amphipathic nature drives the formation of the lipid bilayer structure of membranes.
 The cell membrane seen under the electron microscope consists of two identifiable layers, or "leaflets", each of which is made up of an ordered row of glycerophospholipid molecules.
 The composition of each layer can vary widely depending on the type of cell.